wpschaub/DevOps-mindset-essentials/src/articles/devops-mindset-essentials.md

 **Version control** manages versions of your application, configuration, infrastructure, and other code.
 It enables team collaboration and monitoring activities, such as deployments.
 Top performers use topic branches for short-term isolation, continuously merge changes into master, review and audit using Git pull requests, and version everything. **Testing** must be viewed as a continuous activity, embedded into both the developer workflow and the **continuous integration** (CI) and **continuous delivery** (CD) pipeline.
 The **Cloud** enables you to effectively provision your **infrastructure** and move as fast as they need.
 Lastly, **monitoring** enables you to form a hypothesis, validate or disprove experiments, proactively detect issues as they occur, and understand the application health.

-The blue bar on the right of the poster lists **products** to consider when you're investigation technology for your development, production, common engineering, and other environments.
-Provide feedback on the listed products and regularly update your poster to always have the latest of a volatile and opinionated part of the visual!
+The black bar on the right of the poster lists **products** to consider when you're investigation technology for your development, production, common engineering, and other environments.
+Provide feedback on the listed products and regularly update your poster to have the latest version of a volatile and opinionated part of the visual!

 ## Habits